deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 It sensed that there was no answer to that conundrum within the remit of engineering.

 For their part, the Hunters' responses to human weaponry just didn't seem to be giving them the edge that the Builder had hoped for.
 The guns were just too heavy, and needed to be held in too specific a way so as to avoid injury.
-If only they could capture a working example of the weapons the humans themselves were using…
+If only they could capture a working example of the weapons the humans themselves were using...

 As they watched, a family of spindly blue Prey were herded into the territory the humans had seized and vanished through the displacement device.
 Just behind them was the wounded Large Prey, actually being *carried* by two of the Deathworlders.
 The Builder revised its estimates as to human maximum muscle strength upwards by several percentage points.